SaifurRR/Advanced-Python3-Programming/README.md

 [brunch menu.
 It serves from 11 to 16, kids menu.
 It serves from 11 to 21]

-This franchise is located at 189 Fitzgerald Avenue
+This franchise is located at 189 Fitzgerald Avenue.